2024 ACT Election Quicklinks

-At elections, it is up to us to select the candidates who we think are most suitable to represent us.
+At elections, the voters' job is to select the candidates who we think are most qualified and suited to represent us.
+We want to help you, the voters, make a well informed choice.

 You will find links to each election's page in the relevant tab below.